 Of course, the NRA, its 5 million-plus members and other hunters and shooters and like-minded hunting and conservation groups across America have addressed animal rights issues since at least the early 1980s.
 What in many places began as a series of ballot measures regarding trapping quickly led to targeting various hunting methods and/or the given species hunted through ballot initiatives and by pressuring state legislatures and Congress.
 While I believe many U.S. state wildlife agencies have not yet been infiltrated by the animal rights brigade’s philosophy, states such as California are caving rapidly as it becomes an epicenter for animal rights extremism in America.

 Did you know the movement has succeeded to the point various law schools in America now offer courses in animal rights laws?
 For those who are just now opening their eyes to the severity of the well-orchestrated threats to their American hunting heritage, you are about to learn that animal rights extremism may have taken hold in certain areas of your country even before taking root in African nations.

 About the Author

-As president of the True Green Alliance, award-winning author Ron Thomson is leading the charge for this South African initiative.
-Often referred to as a “living legend” and “one of the greatest wildlife, conservation and hunting writers of our time,” Thomson has a history steeped in wildlife conservation and in fighting against animal rights extremism.
-With vast African Big-Five hunting experience gained during a colonial period that is long gone, his articles and books continue to draw the respect of hunters and conservationists worldwide.
+As president and founder of South Africa's True Green Alliance, launched in February 2016, award-winning author Ron Thomson is on the front lines fighting animal rights extremists to save hunting’s future.
+In promoting the wisdom of, and necessity for, the sustainable use of wildlife resources, he is working to create a southern African and ultimately global society that is informed on the principles of scientific wildlife management.
+Often referred to as a living legend and one of the greatest wildlife, conservation and hunting writers of our time, Thomson has vast African Big-Five hunting experience gained during a colonial period that is long gone.
+His articles and books continue to draw the respect of hunters and conservationists worldwide.
 For more information, click here.

 E-mail your comments/questions about this site to: